-The Japanese Mikao Usui Sensei developed in 1922 as Zen Buddhist the Reiki healing method, which includes elements of Shintoism and Buddhism, among others.
+The Japanese Mikao Usui Sensei developed in 1922 as Zen Buddhist the Reiki treatment method, which includes elements of Shintoism and Buddhism, among others.
 He trained 20 Shihan-level teachers, one of those was Dr. Chujiro Hayashi.

 Chiyoko Yamaguchi studied Reiki in 1938 at the age of 17 years directly from Dr. Chujiro Hayashi and she had practiced Reiki daily in her unaltered form all her life.
 Throughout her 65 years she gained a great deal of practical knowledge over a total of 65 years.
 When it became known that Chiyoko Yamaguchi was a direct student of Hayashi Sensei, she was asked to pass on her wealth of experience in Reiki.

 Together with her son Tadao Yamaguchi, she founded the Reiki school “Jikiden Reiki Kenkyukai” in Kyoto in 1999 and taught Reiki exactly as she had learned it from her teacher Hayashi Sensei.
 For this reason she gave the school the name “Jikiden Reiki” 直傳靈氣.
 The word “Jikiden” 直傳 is often used in traditional Japanese arts and means “passed on directly”.

 Chiyoko Yamaguchi passed away in 2003 at the age of 82.
 Her extensive knowledge is today unchanged passed on by her son Tadao Yamaguchi in Kyoto.
 He grew up with Reiki all his life and has a wealth of experience.

 Jikiden Reiki is Reiki in its purest form.

-The Reiki system for spiritual healing was initiated by Mikao Usui.
+The Reiki system for natural treatment was initiated by Mikao Usui.
 He find these valuable healing powers of nature in 1922 during a three-year retreat in a Zen monastery when he achieved An Jin Ryu Mei on the mountain Kurama in Kyoto and further developed it with his knowledge of Shintoism and Buddhism into his treatment method “Shin Shin Kaizen Usui Reiki Ryoho”.

 Learning Jikiden Reiki